 One incident that MOL faced was the 2013 sinking of the Comfort, a container ship.
 While traveling from Singapore to Jeddah in Saudi Arabia, the ship split in half with 26 crew members on board.

-Luckily those workers were able to abandon the sinking ship on life rafts.
+Luckily, those workers could abandon the sinking ship on life rafts.
 Both halves of the ship eventually sank, taking 1,500 tons of fuel oil.

-Exactly what caused the ship to split and sink could not be determined, but two possibilities were fatigue cracks in the ship’s structure and buckling in the bottom of the ship due to being overloaded.
+What caused the ship to split and sink could not be determined, but two possibilities were fatigue cracks in the ship’s structure and buckling at the bottom of the ship due to being overloaded.

 If workers had been killed during this incident, the company could have been found negligent in not maintaining a seaworthy vessel.